 Think about a climbing gear storage rack in a small area of your non-heated garage where your shoes, harness, ropes, and other equipment get to enjoy the cold winters free from bacteria.

 Leading on from the last point, don’t just let your climbing shoes rot away in your gym bag or car, instead, designate some time and effort to organize your climbing gear.
-This helps with everything from ventilation, organization, and life-preservation.
+This helps with everything from ventilation to organization and life preservation.

 Personally, I am a big fan of utilizing pegboards for climbing gear storage.
 Of course, they look awesome, but more importantly, they are really functional.
 Paired with a couple of shoe keepers or a spare carabiner and this is a perfectly acceptable example of how to store climbing shoes.

-If your budget, or landlord, isn’t impressed with your idea of drilling a couple of pegboards into the wall, there’s still plenty of other storage options available.
+If your budget, or landlord, isn’t impressed with your idea of drilling a couple of pegboards into the wall, there are still plenty of other storage options available.
 Personally, I use plastic storage boxes to keep my climbing shoes well organized.
-There’s also plenty of fashionable shoe containers that can showcase your prized kicks, rather than throwing them in the back of your cupboard.
+There are also plenty of fashionable shoe containers that can showcase your prized kicks, rather than throwing them in the back of your cupboard.

 Utilize Odor Fighting Accessories

 Suffer from a bad case of funky feet?
 Climbing shoes are notoriously smelly; they absorb our sweat and provide the perfect breeding ground for bacteria.